Winter-4/Daniel_BlueStampPortfolio/index.md

 # Second Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/jv5230nLu1c?si=5IgLsPRPFiSzR8Pm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jv5230nLu1c?si=5IgLsPRPFiSzR8Pm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="border: 3px solid #32cd32;"></iframe>

 For my second milestone, I implemented a bluetooth module that is paired with the main body to take inputs and translate them into motor actions.
 The bluetooth takes inputs from the accelerometer and gyroscope, being processed by the Arduino Nano R3 on the master module.
 Then, the information is transferred (via Bluetooth) into the "slave" bluetooth module in order to be processed by an Arduino UNO and then outputted by an L298 motor controller with DC motors.
 What has surprised me the most was comprehensibility of the input process on the hand-mounted bluetooth module, where the data is printed in the Arduino IDE module.
 A previous challenge I overcame was the bluetooth connection process: it was surprisingly complex and took a long time to troubleshoot through.
 Before completing the final milestone, I will fix the consistency of power outage within the motors, as well as fix the battery output so that I do not have to use the power of my computer to power the motors.

 # First Milestone 🦿

-<iframe width="560" height="315" src="https://www.youtube.com/embed/eNRlPnJSBbU?si=I9Fve0eyifgYlNAW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eNRlPnJSBbU?si=I9Fve0eyifgYlNAW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="border: 3px solid #228b22;"></iframe>

 For my first milestone, I have created the main body of the machine, creating the backbone for bluetooth connection.
 All motors work in coordination with the code inputted into the Arduino, being transported into an L298N Motor Controller.
 All of this is being powered by a battery case with an On/Off switch.
 One challenge I ran into was providing enough power for the motors to run.
 As a result, I used my computer to power the motors when testing, and plan to substitute and test my battery, case, and wiring for further ease of use.